 Plasma Exchange (Plasmapheresis Treatment)

-Reviewed by: HU Medical Review Board | Last reviewed: June 2023
+Reviewed by: HU Medical Review Board | Last reviewed: August 2024 | Last updated: August 2024

 Plasma is the fluid component of blood.
 Among its many jobs, plasma carries antibodies, which are chemicals the body makes to fight germs.
-In an autoimmune condition like neuromyelitis optica spectrum disorder (NMO), abnormal antibodies attack healthy tissue.1,2
+In an autoimmune condition like neuromyelitis optica spectrum disorder (NMOSD), abnormal antibodies attack healthy tissue.1,2

 What is plasmapheresis?

-How does plasma exchange help treat NMO?
+How does plasma exchange help treat NMOSD?

 In NMO, the AQP4 antibody (AQP4-IgG) results in damage to nerve cells and their protective coating in the optic nerve, spinal cord, and brain.
 This nerve coating is called myelin.
 While many people with NMO have the AQP4 antibody (AQP4-IgG) in their blood, 1 in 4 people do not.
 This adds to the complexity of the disease.4,5